SumirSeth/knowledge-base/notes/project-ideas.md

 - [ ] - explore gsap
 - [ ] - lint for a language (py or js/ts)
 - [ ] - a presentation based website to make presentations quickly.
 - [ ] - Prisoner's Dilemma Simulator
+- [ ] - Wants to build a project that converts UIs into APIs for LLMs, enabling instruction-based interactions instead of traditional UI elements.
+They are considering making an app or platform for this concept.
 - [x] - dark mode commits on backcode
 - [x] - maths animation (any) but have to choose a topic